What are Push Notifications?

-In this article we’ll go over everything you need to know about the Standard Push Notifications as well as Automatic Push Notifications.
+In this article we’ll go over everything you need to know about Automatic Push Notifications.

 What are some use cases of Automatic Push Notifications?

-Now that you have some examples of what you can do with our Standard and Automatic Notifications, let’s go over how to access them and how to set them up.
+Now that you have some examples of what you can do with our Automatic Notifications, let’s go over how to access them and how to set them up.